getslash/slash/doc/customize.rst

 However, our job isn't over.
 Since all tests need to access the object representing the microwave under test, this means we will have to initialize it somewhere, and make it accessible to all tests.

 One approach for doing this is to add the initialization code to the ``before`` method of all tests involved, or even create a base class for all tests that does so.
 However, this is far from ideal, and has several downsides.
-The Shakedown approach to solving this is by using a mix of *plugins and fixtures*, as described below.
+The Slash approach to solving this is by using a mix of *plugins and fixtures*, as described below.

 First, we will add the ``microtech`` package as a dependency of ``microtech_testing``.
 This makes sense, and will once again automatically install the SDK when the testing package is installed: